O SUSAN ARMSTRONG

 Although British by birth, Susan speaks with an American accent, thanks to a lifetime of flitting between the UK, the USA and Canada.
 Against all the odds, she has established herself as a world authority on ‘Building Emotional Intelligence in the Workplace’ and her clients now include Walmart, Pfizer and Johnson & Johnson.
 Every day, she either speaks, trains and writes on the subject.
 It’s her passion.
 And it’s her passion for a very good reason.

-Susan spent twenty five years as a member of a motorcycle gang in both Canada and USA, and by the end of it all her boyfriend was on the FBI’s most wanted list.
+Susan spent twenty five years as ‘the property’ of a motorcycle gang in both Canada and USA, and by the end of it all her boyfriend was on the FBI’s most wanted list.
 From age 16 to 31 she lived with, hung out with drug addicts, murderers and abusers of every kind.
 She was, inevitably, a drug addict and alcoholic herself.

 She is acutely aware that her experiences from these years were ultimately pivotal in the success she was eventually able to make of her life.
 She admits she wasn’t tough as a teenager and that got her into a lot of trouble, but that she developed mental toughness over time.